drUmarKhalid/seeagt-hugo/content/report/energy.md

 **[Table 4, p.20, AD, Energy use in monetary terms]**

-During that time, the group of economic activities labelled as manufactures consumed an average of 20% of the available energy annually, while the single utility sector of the economy in charge of the production of electricity consumed also an average of 20% of energy of all types.
-The transportation sector, which is the largest user of diesel fuel in the country, became a distant fourth place in this list.
+During that time, the group of economic activities labelled as manufactures consumed an average of 20% of the available energy annually, while the single utility sector of the economy in charge of the production of electricity consumed also an average of 20% of energy in all of its forms.
+The transportation sector, which is the largest user of diesel fuel in the country, became a distant fourth in this list.
 Overall, exports as a use category decreased in relative terms from representing 11% of total energy use in 2001 to 7% in 2006.

-In monetary terms, the use of energy has a different behavior (see table 5).
+In monetary terms, the use of energy had a different behavior (see table 5).
 For example, in contrast with their use in calorific terms, their use in monetary terms was of approximately 29% of total energy use between 2001 and 2006.
 This is largely due to the fact that their largest energy input comes in the form of fuelwood, which has a lower value per unit than other energy types, and a large share comes from self extraction, not purchases.

 **[Table 5, p.21, AD, Energy use in monetary terms]**

 The list of largest consumers of energy commodities in monetary terms is headed by manufactures with an average of 22% annual use of the total energy available, followed by wholesale and retail trade with 10%.
-It is also interesting that in monetary terms, exports become more important, with about 9% of anual use in the 2001-2006 period.
+It is also interesting that in monetary terms, exports become more important, with about 9% of annual use in the 2001-2006 period.

 ## Greenhouse Gas Emissions

 Once we established the use of energy by the different economic activities of Guatemala, a further step allowed us to estimate the greenhouse gasses that were emitted to the atmosphere as a result of the combustion of energy products.

 Table 6 shows these emissions both in metric tons, as well as in a unit which makes nitrous oxide and methane emissions equivalent to those of carbon dioxide.
 Given the high carbon content in fuelwood and its generalized use in Guatemala, households top the list of emitters with a responsibility of about 60% of all emissions in carbon dioxide tons equivalent in 2006 (over a 20 year horizon).
-Economic industries labelled manufactures were responsible of about 18% and the group of Utilities, where the production and distribution of electricity is included, was responsible for close to 13% of total emissions in that same year.
+Manufactures were responsible for about 18% and the group labeled Utilities, where the production and distribution of electricity is included, was responsible for close to 13% of total emissions in that same year.

 ## Energy Supply and Use tables